-Gas samples will be collected and analyzed at the dock as was done on-board, as possible.
+Gas samples will be collected and analyzed dockside as was done on-board, as possible.
 See Section 7.1.4 On-Board Gas Analysis.

-Void and headspace samples for Ohio State will be shipping in robust glass vials.
-Gas samples from degassing experiments for Ohio State will be shipped in crimped copped tubes.
-Gas samples for isotopologue analysis will be shipped in stainless-steel tubes
+Headspace samples for Ohio State will be shipping in robust glass vials.
+Gas samples from void gas and degassing experiments for Ohio State will be shipped in crimped copped tubes.